Our New Real Estate Agent checklist is a quick and simple list of to-dos to help you launch your new career successfully.

 5. Get your profile photos taken.

 You’ll need headshots to serve as profile photos for all your social media accounts, your website, and your profiles on real estate syndication websites.
 While it’s tempting to DIY your profile photos, hiring a photographer is typically a solid investment.
 Professional headshots boost your credibility and give your brand a polished look.
+Check out our real estate headshot ideas to help your photos stand out.

 6. Write your bio.